Government of Ontario

 Bhutila Karpoche is the Member of Provincial Parliament for Parkdale—High Park.

-Bhutila is active on issues around social justice and public health.
+Bhutila is dedicated to issues within social justice and public health.
 She is a longtime advocate of affordable housing, workers’ rights, and public health care.

-She has been voted Toronto's Best MPP by Now Magazine readers in 2019, 2020, and 2021; Toronto's Best Local Politician by Toronto Star readers in 2019; named one of Toronto's Most Inspirational Women of the year by TRNTO Magazine in 2019; and one of Canada's Top 25 Immigrants by Canadian Immigrant Magazine in 2022.
-Full bio.
+She has been voted Toronto's Best MPP multiple times by Now Magazine readers, Toronto's Best Local Politician by Toronto Star readers; named one of Toronto's Most Inspirational Women of the year by TRNTO Magazine; one of Canada's Top 25 Immigrants by Canadian Immigrant Magazine, and was awarded as a Champion of Mental Health by the Canadian Alliance of Mental Illness and Mental Health in 2023.

 The latest on the issues